roblatour/Push2Run/README.md

 - set its volume to x percent (where x is any number between 0 and 100)
 - play a song (where the song is any song stored on your computer and identified by it's name)

-Beyond that. the program offers a great deal of functionality when driven using the other platforms listed above as well.
+Beyond that, the program offers a great deal of functionality when driven using the other platforms listed above.
 With all setups you can tell your computer to do specific pre-determined actions like:

  - do a quick backup
  - mute its volume